retainful/woocommerce/readme.txt

 * Customers can **recover their carts** with a single click.
 A unique recovery link is sent in the abandoned cart email.
 * Schedule a sequence of emails (at timed intervals) till customer recovers the cart.
 * **Unlimited abandoned cart recovery email templates** and email reminders.
-* Include the cart items and summary in the emails- Customers can see abandoned cart products in the email
+* Include the cart items and summary in the emails - Customers can see abandoned cart products in the email
 * Short codes for including customer's first name, last name.
 So you can make the cart recovery email more personalised.
-* Plugin **automatically stops sending the emails once the cart is recovered**
+* Retainful **automatically stops sending the emails once the cart is recovered**
+* Drag and Drop Visual Email Editor.
+(Retainful 2.0)
+* Create beautiful, mobile-friendly emails easily with drag and drop email editor.
+(Retainful 2.0)
-* Extensive reporting - See abandoned carts, recovered, in-progress carts.
+* Extensive reporting - See abandoned carts, recovered, live carts.
 * See **real-time carts**, i.e, carts of the customers who are purchasing in your site at the very moment
-* Compare **Abandoned Order value* and the *Recovered order** values
+* Compare **Abandoned order value* and the *Recovered order** values
-* Notify store administrators when a cart is recovered (So you can thank your customer for coming back)
-* 3 abandoned cart email template designs

-NOTE: We are working very hard to improve the features and bring in more tools that help you recover carts smartly.
-If you have any features in your mind, please suggest us.
+* Mailchimp integration (Retainful 2.0)

 === Next Order Coupon features: ===